Iretha/design-patterns/src/com/smdev/structural/facade/README.md

 # The Facade Design Pattern

-The Facade Pattern is designed to hide an entire subsystem behind a facade and present is as a single object.
+The Facade Pattern is designed to hide an entire subsystem behind a facade and present is as a single object/ interface.
 {: .fs-6 .fw-300 }

 ---